 IC Markets is a reputable broker with tier-1 regulation in Australia with the Australian Securities And Investments Commission (ASIC) and throughout Europe with the Cyprus Securities Exchange Commission (CySEC).
 IC Markets are not regulated by the Singapore Monetary Authority (MAS) so Singapore traders will likely be signed with IC Markets Seychelles subsidiary Raw Trading Ltd which is regulated by the Seychelles Financial Services Authority (FSA).

 The overall rating is based on review by our experts

 Razor Account holders gain access to a similar environment to ECN trading, where traders can place orders on a range of forex and CFD products with institutional grade pricing.
-The ultra-tight Razor spreads that start from 0.0 pips for major currency pairs are due to Pepperstone’s top-tier international liquidity providers along with No Dealing Desk (NDD) execution.
+The ultra-tight Razor spreads that start from 0.0 pips for major currency pairs are due to Pepperstone’s top-tier international liquidity providers along with No Dealing Desk (NDD) and STP execution.
 Commission fees are low, with traders paying AUD$7 round turn per 100,000 traded.

 Although certain experienced investors’ prefer cTrader, the vast majority of forex and CFD market participants trade with MetaTrader 4 or 5 due to the MetaQuotes coding languages available and Expert Advisor functions.